v4lenz/Traceroute-consistency-check/README.md

 ## known bugs

-* Asterisks in the path are treated aggregated into a single node
+* Asterisks in the path are aggregated into a single node
 * After some time, the layout becomes really unstable